-Microsoft Defender for Endpoint is ranked 3rd in Endpoint Protection for Business (EPP) with 114 reviews while Trend Micro Deep Security is ranked 1st in Virtualization Security with 25 reviews.
-Microsoft Defender for Endpoint is rated 8.0, while Trend Micro Deep Security is rated 8.4.
-The top reviewer of Microsoft Defender for Endpoint writes "Enables ingestion of events directly into your SIEM/SOAR, but requires integration with all Defender products to work optimally".
-On the other hand, the top reviewer of Trend Micro Deep Security writes "Scalable and secure with an easy initial setup".
-Microsoft Defender for Endpoint is most compared with CrowdStrike Falcon, Symantec Endpoint Security, Sophos Intercept X, Cortex XDR by Palo Alto Networks and Malwarebytes, whereas Trend Micro Deep Security is most compared with Trend Micro Apex One, CrowdStrike Falcon, Carbon Black CB Defense, Symantec Endpoint Security and SentinelOne.
+Microsoft Defender for Endpoint is ranked 1st in EPP (Endpoint Protection for Business) with 96 reviews while Trend Micro Deep Security is ranked 1st in Virtualization Security with 37 reviews.
+Microsoft Defender for Endpoint is rated 8.2, while Trend Micro Deep Security is rated 8.4.
+The top reviewer of Microsoft Defender for Endpoint writes "You can access all your security data and telemetry from a single pane of glass".
+On the other hand, the top reviewer of Trend Micro Deep Security writes "Supports virtual patching, and is easy to deploy, use, and manage".
+Microsoft Defender for Endpoint is most compared with Intercept X Endpoint, Symantec Endpoint Security, CrowdStrike Falcon and SentinelOne Singularity Complete, whereas Trend Micro Deep Security is most compared with Trend Micro Apex One, CrowdStrike Falcon, Symantec Endpoint Security, VMware Carbon Black Endpoint and SentinelOne Singularity Complete.